-- 1.8 This is statutory guidance issued by the SSRO under section 18(1) of the Act.
+- 1.7 This is statutory guidance issued by the SSRO under section 18(1) of the Act.
 It applies to all qualifying defence contracts (QDCs) and qualifying sub-contracts (QSCs).
-This document updates the version published in March 2020 to include1: - a. the baseline profit rate, SSRO funding adjustment and capital servicing rates that apply for the financial year commencing 1 April 2021; - b. minor changes that: - explain the pricing formula and refer to the SSRO's guidance on Allowable Costs; - restructure the guidance for each step around three standard headings: 'basis', 'application', and 'determination'; - set out how the guidance on each step applies to qualifying sub-contracts; - promote POCO definitions from the appendix to the main body of the document and minor corrections to the POCO adjustment worked example; - provide additional references to other SSRO guidance and methodology documents, and remove the guidance on contract profit rate referral procedures that is now provided in self-contained referrals guidance; and - make stylistic changes to capitalisation and the approach to referring to the Secretary of State. - 1.9 It is a legal requirement to have regard to this guidance when applying the six steps.
+This document updates the version published in March 2021 to include: - a. additional guidance on step 5; and - b. additional guidance on step 6. - 1.8 It is a legal requirement to have regard to this guidance when applying the six steps.
 This document provides guidance on the adjustments to make to the baseline profit rate when determining the contract profit rate for all QDCs and QSCs in respect of which the time of agreement (as defined in regulation 2(1)) is on or after the date this guidance takes effect.
-The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.2
+The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.